 The UAE attracts people from all over the world who are willing to work as domestic helpers.

 Although the market is full of just such people, finding trustworthy and hard-working domestic helpers is not always such an easy task.
 Not to mention, there are many legal implications attached to hiring domestic help in the UAE.

 Finding a domestic worker in Dubai

 Expats can either use an agency to source a domestic helper, or they can look for an employee directly.
-In both cases, it’s best to proceed with caution and to carefully consider the salary paid and the working environment for the domestic worker.
+In both cases, it’s best to proceed with caution and carefully consider the salary paid and the working environment for the domestic worker.

 Using an agency

 The word 'agency' in Dubai is an umbrella term; there are several companies that provide domestic services, but each organisation tends to do things differently.

 There are agencies that offer cleaning and babysitting services.
-These companies directly employ domestic workers and then hire them out at an hourly rate for part-time services, and in some cases, the company will also provide a full-time live-in maid for a monthly fee.
+These companies directly employ domestic workers and then hire them out at an hourly rate for part-time services, and in some cases, the company will also contract a full-time live-in maid for a monthly fee.

-Hiring a full-time live-in maid from one of these agencies does not require any form of sponsorship, and the maid can be exchanged for another, if necessary.
+Hiring a full-time live-in maid from one of these agencies does not require any form of sponsorship by the expat, and they can exchange their maid for another, if necessary.
 In this situation, payment for the full-time maid service is made directly to the agency.

 The preferred route for a lot of families is sponsoring a full-time live-in maid.
-There are labour agencies that will bring these maids to Dubai specifically for a client.
+There are labour agencies that will help these maids immigrate to Dubai specifically for a client.
 Their fees will typically include an upfront agency fee and the costs of the maid’s flight.
 The client will be responsible for all the fees associated with sponsoring the maid and for paying the maid a monthly salary.

-In some cases, maids are readily available in Dubai, but more often, there is a waiting period of a few weeks to bring a maid into the country.
+In some cases, maids are readily available in Dubai, but more often, there is a waiting period of a few weeks as the maid makes their way into the country.